Geology Field Camp

 The University of Akron's Geology Field Camp is typically offered each summer in South Dakota & Wyoming.

-The six-week camp is broken into two 3-credit parts.
+The five-week camp is broken into two 3-credit parts.
 Field Camp II is not offered every year, therefore, if interested, please contact Field Camp faculty.

 Field Camp I